Singular quadratic eigenvalue problems: Linearization and weak condition numbers: Numerical examples

 \section{Numerical examples}

 In this section we present the performance of the proposed Algorithms \ref{a:mainAlg} and \ref{a:mainAlgQEP}.
+We use MATLAB 9.0.0.341360 (R2016a) in double precision (IEEE Standard 754).
 For singular quadratic eigenvalue problems we use several examples from the literature and other examples constructed by ourselves.
 In the case of matrix pencils, we use three examples from \cite{hochstenbach2019solving}.

 Let $n$ be the dimension of the problem considered, generalized or quadratic eigenvalue problem.
 If not stated otherwise, the following default values are used in the numerical experiments